Albonycal/blog.albony.xyz/content/posts/living-offgrid.md

 ![image_2024-06-13T18-54-29Z.png](/image_2024-06-13T18-54-29Z.png)
 Ridding a bike offroad is not easy, but still quite enjoyable.

-I said goodbye to all the plants I had planted there, some were smaller than my finger when I planted them and now are more than twice my height.
+I said goodbye to all the plants I had planted there, some were smaller than my fingers when I planted them and now are more than twice my height.

 ![image_2024-06-14T08-54-05Z.png](/image_2024-06-14T08-54-05Z.png)